corda/corda/docs/source/design/corda-gradle-plugin-v2/corda-testing.md

 Note that, for a new project the implicit `currentProjectCordapps` will bind everything together.

-Note: The testing plugin detects when it is used in the same module with the cordapp module and throw an error with an appropiate message.
+This option works better when testing CorDapps that depend on other CorDapps, as it can make the combinations more explicit.

+Option 1 is chosen.

 ## Cordformation Plugin

-Current format:
+#### Current format:

 ```groovy
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {